Old-growth Forests of the Sierra Nevada

 Old-growth forests can play a significant role in storing carbon and helping to mitigate global warming.
 Old-growth forests in the Northern Hemisphere sequester ten percent of the world's net ecosystem productivity, or NEP, a measure of carbon sequestered.
 Their value in maintaining a climate that can sustain life far outweighs the short term economic gain from cutting them down for lumber.

 Old-growth trees provide a critical habitat structural component of species like the imperiled California spotted owl.
-A study of California spotted owl nest locations in the southern Sierra Nevada (North 2000) found the mean age of nest trees to be >225 years.
+A study of California spotted owl nest locations in the southern Sierra Nevada (North 2000) found the mean age of nest trees to be greater than 225 years.
 Old trees develop important characteristics such as cavities and broken tops, which provide ideal and integral nest sites.
 Also, the large canopies often found in old-growth stands provide much needed shade in hot summer weather for the heat sensitive spotted owl.

 Giant Sequoia